Educational Requirements

 - Can be physically demanding due to long hours.

-- Initial investment in equipment may be needed.
+- Initial investment in equipment and software.

 - Risk of designs being copied or imitated.

-- Dependence on client approval and feedback.
+- Dependence on client preferences and feedback.